 - Colorado Federation of Animal Welfare Agencies | cfawa.org

 - Humane Society of the United States | hsus.org

 - Intermountain Humane Society | imhs.org

-In addition, www.todayshorse.com/articles has information about training horses to load into trailers.
-Also, www.beststay.com and www.petswelcome.com are two of many web sites that list pet-friendly lodging.
+In addition, the Jefferson County Sheriff’s Office gives a map of where to take large animals.
 Many of our local motels allow pets.
 Plan ahead which hotel or lodge you would go to and check their policy regarding animals.
+Our Pet Friendly Housing page has some information that may help you find a place.